tiagomaradei/black-jack/README.md

 # Blackjack Game Documentation

 ## Introduction
 This document provides an overview of the Blackjack game implementation and how to run it.
-The code was design using [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles.
+The code was designed using [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles.

 ## Rules of Blackjack
 Blackjack is a popular card game where players aim to achieve a hand value as close to 21 as possible without exceeding it.
 The player competes against a dealer, and the goal is to have a higher hand value than the dealer without busting (going over 21).